COLORADO BUSINESS LAW

 Putting together the right plan at the outset helps ensure your success for the long-term health of the business.
 Our Denver business attorneys help you design a business plan which will work for you, and will assist you in selecting the correct business entity for your strategic goals.
 Business plans require careful planning, and clients must know the differences between a sole proprietorship, partnership, limited liability company, corporation, s-corporation, and know the pros and cons of each before making a selection that best suits their needs.

-Our business attorneys will guide you through the process to ensure that your Articles of Incorporation / Organization, Bylaws, Operating Agreements, Shareholder Agreements and Business Contracts are appropriately drafted and that you understand what they mean.
-Our attorneys deliver outstanding legal counsel on all issues related to assisting an individual forming their business.
+Our business attorneys will guide you through the process to ensure that your Articles of Incorporation / Organization, Bylaws, Operating Agreements, Shareholder Agreements, and Business Contracts are appropriately drafted and that you understand what they mean.
+Our attorneys deliver outstanding legal counsel on all issues related to assisting an individual in forming their business.

 Drafting and executing these documents ensure that the business and you are protected.
-Putting together these documents is no easy feat and much too important for a one size fits all internet generated form.
+Putting together these documents is no easy feat and much too important for a one-size-fits-all internet-generated form.
 Our business attorneys work with you to formulate these documents to ensure they protect your rights in litigation.
 Our attorneys provide efficient and effective counsel throughout the process to provide the best experience to our clients and make sure your new business is not overcome with legal fees at the outset.
 Our attorneys know Colorado law and will make sure that those documents tailored to meet your business needs.

 Once a business is formed:

-After a client has formed a business and have begun operating, they often need assistance with employment law matters, master service agreements with third-parties and vendors, independent contractor and employment agreements, confidentiality agreements, registering a trademark, lease negotiations, and other issues relating to management of their business.
+After a client has formed a business and have begun operating, they often need assistance with employment law matters, master service agreements with third parties and vendors, independent contractor and employment agreements, confidentiality agreements, registering a trademark, lease negotiations, and other issues relating to the management of their business.
 Our attorneys can assist with all of these issues.
 Please contact our attorneys for a free consultation to discuss your business needs.